 - eyes are glassy and empty, or closed

 - hyperventilating or gasping

 - trying to swim or trying to roll over

-Swim lessons with our babies brings us into the present moment while teaching them important life skills.
-So grab your swim diaper and wade in!
+Swim time with our babies brings us into the present moment while teaching them important life skills.
+So grab your swim bag and wade in!